blambeau/phd/writing/NOTES.md

     different from Uchitel:2003.
 Consistency rules are all mine.
 Not really important, though, as the sentence has been removed.

+    -> ususal with a background section.
+    -> address the difference of semantics in related work chapter -> avoid wrong phrasing "the definition XXX, from [YYY]" if not the same semantics

   * Add another running example in the background or immediately in chapter 3?

+    -> add it to chapter 3 + add motivation for multiple case studies

   * Section 2.2.2: 	Consistency rules are not introduced anymore.

+    -> not discussed so far

   * What is the reference about _agent interfaces_ (Jackson?) ?

+    -> Zave & Jackson:1996 "Where are operations coming from?"
+    -> Maybe Jackson:1995 "The world and the machine"

   * Determinate agents are agents whose behavior _can_ be modeled with deterministic state machines only.
 It has been introduced previously but is not really known, I confess.

+    -> ok.
+Might be clearer with explicit reference to a definition number

   * Should I really use definition numbers ??
 There's **a lot** of them.

+    -> Just do it ;-)

   * Section 2.4.2: What older reference about negative **MSC**?
 I've put Uchitel:2002 now.
 Uchitel:2003 even says "our inclusion of negative scenarios in MSC specifications is, to the best of our knowledge, novel".
 In admit that the notion of negative **scenario** is older.

+    -> AVL & Willement 1998

   * Section 2.4.5: is the current sequence about bizarre hMSC semantics clearer now?

+    -> not discussed so far

   * Section 2.5.3: a fluent might be TOP in a LTS state.
 I consider this as problematic (Christophe does not).
 The way fluents are used to prune the induction process implicitly argue in favor of my position IMHO.
 If a monitorable/controllable fluent is TOP in a LTS state, the machine necessarily models classes of states, not agent states _per se_.

+    -> Explicit consistency rule between agent state machines and agent states variables.
+    -> Why not numbering consistency rules??